Farisandim379/Readme.md/README.md

 ## ✨ Highlights

 - **🚀 Current Focus:**
-  - Building intelligent and automated systems like vacuum cleaning robots.
+  - Building intelligent and automated systems like smart conveyors with weight and ultrasonic sensors for item counting.
   - Exploring and creating with frontend technologies.

 - **📚 Learning and Sharing:**